Skip to content

 Section titled “Confusing Orange LoRaWAN and private LoRaWAN networks”

-Projects engaged before 2021 on the Objenious network may still have devices in the field with a legacy LoRaWAN network parameter set.
-Migration to Orange or to another operator is not automatic and requires a review of the ABP or OTAA profile, of the keys and of the frequency plans.
+Projects engaged on the Objenious network before its commercial shutdown may still have devices in the field with a legacy LoRaWAN parameter set.
+That network is now operated by Netmore Group, and a migration to Orange or to another operator is not automatic: it requires a review of the ABP or OTAA profile, of the keys and of the frequency plans.
 Manufacturers concerned must include this topic in their lifecycle.

 Orange roaming agreements with third-party operators do not cover all bearers.
-An LTE-M device that roams in a country where Orange has no LTE-M agreement will fall back to generic LTE or to 2G where available.
+An LTE-M device that roams in a country where Orange has no LTE-M agreement will fall back to generic LTE or to 2G where available, keeping in mind that 2G disappears in metropolitan France in 2026.
 This behaviour must be tested, and the firmware must handle the fallback cleanly.

-Orange Live IoT acceptance takes weeks to a few months.
-Launching volume production before its obtention exposes the project to late hardware modifications (antenna, RF front-end) or firmware modifications (cellular stack, LPA, profile metadata) which impose another certification pass.
-As everywhere in cellular, acceptance precedes volume production, not the other way around.
+Orange validation takes weeks to a few months.
+Launching volume production before its obtention exposes the project to late hardware modifications (antenna, RF front-end) or firmware modifications (cellular stack, LPA, profile metadata) which impose another validation pass, the labels being tied to the tested versions.
+As everywhere in cellular, validation precedes volume production, not the other way around.

 See also PTCRB for the North American dimension, Vodafone Global IoT Acceptance, Deutsche Telekom IoT Acceptance for the other large pan-European operators, LoRa Alliance for the LoRaWAN side and the spilma glossary for definitions of GCF, eUICC, IPAd, SM-DP+, EU868.